The Pledge for Inclusion

 Why Inclusion Matters

+Over 1.3 billion people globally, nearly 15% of the world's population, live with some form of disability.
 If this community were a nation, it would be the third-largest economy in the world, after the U.S. and China.

-This isn’t due to lack of skill or ambition, it’s because of barriers built into workplaces, systems, and mindsets.
+Yet, fewer than half of working-age persons with disabilities (PwDs) are employed.
+This isn't due to lack of skill or ambition, it's because of barriers built into workplaces, systems, and mindsets.

 Inclusive businesses don't just 'do good' – they perform better.
 Research by McKinsey and Accenture shows companies with strong inclusion policies are 30% more profitable and have higher employee retention.

 Only 53 of 114 countries have enacted comprehensive disability legislation aligned with the Convention on the Rights of Persons with Disabilities (CRPD).
-Underemployment of persons with disabilities costs up to 7% of GDP in low - and middle-income countries.
+Underemployment of persons with disabilities costs up to 7% of GDP in low- and middle-income countries.
 Barriers persist in critical sectors like climate action, migration, and digital technology, often excluding disabled persons from key opportunities.

 Accessibility is not charity.
 It’s good business and good humanity.